corsairmarks/specialist_mercatorum/mod/README.md

     * Choosing the be a Mercatorum converts you _instantly_ to a MegaCorp (instead of at the end of the conversion period, which is when it applies to regular subjects)
     * Ensure the the branch office on your Overlord's capital is owned by your empire
     * Mercatorum National/Corporate HQ buildings can exist for Mercatora which have not finished conversion, which enables Imperial Fiefdoms to start with the intended free branch office building and your overlord with the corresponding holding
+* 2.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Integrate underlying game changes
+    * Convert leader traits to use the new icon system
+    * Mercatora gain additional commercial pact efficiency
+    * Fix a bug where resolving a Mercatorum subject's deficit in non-basic resources improperly removed resources from the subject

 ## Source Code